 As a result, you can more easily identify potential risks and find new sources of value from the company’s contractual relationships.
 And you can ensure the company enters into contracts that align with its broader objectives and avoids riskier ventures that don’t.

-Opportunity #2: Eliminate conflict to encourage cooperation.
+Collaborative Contract Opportunity #2: Eliminate conflict to encourage cooperation.

 A CLM platform’s environment is structured and controlled, which reduces traditional sources of conflict.
-One easily accessible location contains all the communications and supporting documentation you need to understand the structure and value of contractual relationships.
+One easily accessible location contains all the communications and supporting documentation you need to understand the structure and value of collaborative contract relationships.
 CLM software also eliminates version control issues and other hassles that sow confusion and cause delays.
 Lawyers know they can rely on the software to locate specific language, spot contradictions, and automatically identify risks, opportunities, and obligations.